 Fruit Pizza on a heart-shaped sugar cookie crust features cream cheese frosting topped by glossy berries & cherries.
 It's a perfect Valentine's Day dessert or treat for any occasion!

 Happy February, friends!
-Food bloggers process the year in order of food holidays, which means that after Super Bowl is over this weekend, Valentine’s Day is up next!
-And because I love y’all, I’ve put together a festive Valentine’s Dessert Fruit Pizza that’s simply too pretty (and easy!) not to make.❤️
+Food bloggers process the year in order of food holidays, which means that after Super Bowl is over this weekend, Valentine's Day is up next!
+And because I love y'all, I've put together a festive Valentine's Day dessert that's simply too pretty (and easy!) not to make...heart-shaped Fruit Pizza!❤️

 Who doesn't love fruit pizza?
 I mean, I forget how good it is until I have it once again, and then I'm always like why don't I make this more often?!
 So today I'm vowing to make it again SOON.